crispinprojects/talkcalendar/README.md

 Debian Trixie will be the next stable release of Debian.
 At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.17.5.
 Some changes to the GTK4 toolkit since GTK4.8 which are relevant to the Talk Calendar project are outlined below.

 #### GTK 4.10:
 In GTK 4.10 the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced.
 The GTK ColorDialogButton is not available with GTK 4.8.
-Currently RGB values for the today, calendar event, public holiday colours have to be entered manually.
-The GTK ColorDialogButton will be used in future Trixie releases.
+This means that in the Debian Bookworm version of Talk Calendar the RGB values for the today, calendar event, public holiday colours have to be entered manually.
+The GTK ColorDialogButton is used in the Trixie development code.

 #### GTK 4.12:
 The function gtk_css_provider_load_from_data was depreciated in GTK 4.12 and replaced with  "gtk_css_provider_load_from_string".
-The calendar source code will be updated using "gtk_css_provider_load_from_string".
+The Trixie Talk Calendar source code has been updated to use "gtk_css_provider_load_from_string".

 With GTK4.12 the GtkFileDialog API is no longer signal based but callback based which should match a GAsyncReadyCallback function (async/await) and this will be used in future updates.
 In computer programming, the async/await pattern is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
-The function "gtk_file_chooser_dialog_new" used with a response callback has been depreciated and so has been removed from Talk Calendar source code.
+The function "gtk_file_chooser_dialog_new" used with a response callback has been depreciated and so has been removed from Debian Bookworm Talk Calendar source code and ical backup files are saved to the current working directory.
+The GAsyncReadyCallback function is used in the Trixie development code.

 A screenshot showing the Trixie version of Talk Calendar under development is shown below.